jpbueno/opencost-oke/README.md

 ![OpenCost opened on browser](./opencost-browser.jpg)

-If you need to familiarize yourself with OpenCost UI, this [video](https://youtu.be/lCP4Ci9Kcdg) provides a good short overview.
+If you'd like to get familiar with the OpenCost UI, this short [video](https://youtu.be/lCP4Ci9Kcdg) provides a great overview.

 Congratulations!
 You've successfully installed and configured OpenCost on your OKE cluster!